Distribution: Occurring west of the Cascades crest in southwestern Washington; southern Washington to California.

-Habitat: Moist to dry meadows and open slopes or flats, from the valleys to well up in the mountains.
+Habitat: Moist to dry meadows and open slopes or flats, from low to moderate elevations.

 Conservation Status: Historical in Washington (WANHP)

 Slender, glabrous perennial from a tuberous-thickened, edible, bundle of roots, the solitary stem 3-6 dm. tall.

 Leaves several, well distributed along the stem, the blade once pinnate or ternate; the ultimate segments elongate and narrow.